fonsecamar/db-benchmark/docs/WORKLOAD_CONFIG_GUIDE.md

 ## Overview

+### What is a Workload File?

+A workload file is a recipe that tells the benchmarking tool what operations to perform against your database and how often to perform them.
+Think of it like a script that simulates real-world user activity—some users might be reading data, others inserting new records, and some updating existing information.

+### Why Use Workload Files?

+Instead of writing custom code for every benchmark scenario, you can describe your test scenario in a simple YAML configuration file.
+For example:
+- **E-commerce scenario**: Simulate 60% product searches, 30% cart insertions, 10% order updates
+- **Analytics scenario**: Simulate 90% complex queries, 10% data ingestion
+- **Social media scenario**: Simulate 50% feed reads, 40% post creation, 10% likes/comments

+### How Does It Work?

+The tool reads your workload file and repeatedly executes the defined tasks based on their weights (probability).
+Each task can have dynamic parameters that change on every execution—generating random IDs, timestamps, names, or any data pattern you need.

+**Example**: A task with weight 70 in a workload with total weight 100 will execute approximately 70% of the time.

+### What This Guide Covers

-This guide explains the generic structure of workload configuration files used across all database types in the benchmarking tool.
-Each database has specific variations documented in their respective guides.
+This guide explains the generic structure of workload configuration files that work across all database types (SQL Server, PostgreSQL, MongoDB, Cosmos DB, Cassandra).
+Each database has specific variations and features documented in their respective guides linked below.

 ## Configuration File Structure